-The second sentence will give information about the second event in the story.
+The third sentence will give information about the second event in the story.
 [Ask students to share and land on an idea together.]
-(When we got to the beach we played in the sand.)
+(When we got to the beach I played in the sand.)

-The last sentences will share one more event in the story and reaction.
+The last sentence will share one more event in the story and reaction.
 [Ask students to share and land on an idea together.]
-(We ate lunch on the beach.
-I did not want to go home.)
+(I did not want to go home.)

-Write the narrative writing piece (with corresponding pictures that match text) as you are sharing the three types of sentences.
+Write the narrative writing piece (with corresponding pictures that match text) as you are sharing the four types of sentences.
 Then, read the narrative writing piece to students.

-Do you agree with our ideas and the words we used to share ways to work together?
-Give me a thumbs up or raise your hand to share other ideas to change the narrative writing piece.

-Revise the writing piece as needed.
+SAY Do you agree with our ideas and the words we used in our narrative writing piece?
+Give me a thumbs up or raise your hand to share ideas to change the narrative writing piece.
+Do Revise the writing piece as needed.
 Ensure all students were able to share either with a partner or the full group.

-SAY

-When we look at the narrative piece, what do we notice about the word we used to show our narrative?

-Give space for students to share with partner and then full group.
+SAY When we look at the narrative writing piece, what do we notice about the words we used?
+Do Give space for students to share with partner and then full group.
+SAY Yes, we used our topic.

-SAY

-Yes, we used our topic.
 We also made sure that our sentences started with a capital letter and ended with an ending punctuation.
 We did an awesome job today!
 Next time we meet, you will get started on your very own narrative writing piece!

-Ask staff, parents, and other special guests to join the class on the last day of the unit for a Special Celebration of Learning of students' narrative writing pieces!
+Do Ask staff, parents, and other special guests to join the class on the last day of the unit for a Special Celebration of Learning of students' narrative writing pieces!